RadekSimkanic/Compression-and-transformation/README.md

 <h2>Transformations algorithms</h2>

 <h3>Burrows–Wheeler transform (BWT)</h3>
-Encoding and decoding strings.
+Encoding and decoding strings or lists with own alphabets.
 Been programmed to avoid wasting too much memory - is not using the rotation string, but use the rotation vectors. https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform

 <h3>Move to front (MTF)</h3>